 3.5 Big and little OER

-In(Weller, 2012), I suggest that another way of thinking about OER is in terms of their granularity.
+In(Weller, 2012), Martin Weller suggests that another way of thinking about OER is in terms of their granularity.
 We have seen large-scale projects such as MIT’s OpenCourseWare that can be viewed as institutional approaches to OER.
 It is these types of project that Wiley focuses on, and which we can classify as ‘Big OER’.

-- Write a blog post of less than 500 words on the benefits and drawbacks of big and little OER approaches (from Martin Weller’s conference submission) or the benefits and drawbacks of OER Learning Objects and OER Courseware (from the Creative Commons Wiki).
+- Write a blog post of less than 500 words on either the benefits and drawbacks of big and little OER approaches (from Martin Weller’s conference submission) or the benefits and drawbacks of OER Learning Objects and OER Courseware (from the Creative Commons Wiki).
 Remember to tag your post with #h817open and, if you wish, to Tweet about your post using the hashtags #h817open and #Activity11.